jenkins-x/jx-docs/content/en/v3/develop/developing/_index.md

 * Approve PRs and trigger automatic merge and promotion
 * Manual promotion of PRs to production environments and software releases

+### Preview Environments

+The other advantage of working with Pull Requests is the automated CI/CD in Jenkins X creates a [Preview Environment](/v3/develop/environments/preview/) for each Pull Request

+### Work in progress (WIP)

 Pull requests can be marked as work in progress, blocking auto-merging, either via making the PR a draft on GitHub, or by adding `WIP:`, `wip:`, `[wip]:`, or similar at the beginning of the PR title.
 The PR will be moved out of work-in-progress when no longer in draft or when the `WIP` prefix in the PR title has been removed.